SPIP

 - Several other states are available for hypertext links by specifying one of the "pseudo classes" (:hover, :visited, etc.).
 So "a:hover" only concerns the appearance of links when the user "hovers" their mouse over the link.
 In the example above, links will become red and underlined whenever a user passes their mouse cursor over the link.

-Note that the CSS recommendation CSS 2 indicates that, in order to be sure that styling code rule a:hover is effective, it must be placed after the others.
+Note that the CSS recommendations for CSS 2 indicates that, in order to be sure that the styling code rule a:hover is effective, it must appear AFTER the others in the physical sequence of CSS styling rules.

-You can differentiate graphically between two specific types of link, being those that are internal to your site and those that link to external sites.
+SPIP graphically differentiates the different types of links, in particular internal links to the site and links to other sites.
 This is accomplished by specifying definitions for each style, which we recommend that you customise to your own taste:

 - a.spip_in applies to links that are internal to your website.
 For example:

-The link [->article2433] generates an internal link to article 2433 of your site, thus: SPIP and Style Sheets (CSS)
+The link [->article2433] generates an internal link to article 2433 of your site, which appears like this: SPIP and Style Sheets (CSS)

 - a.spip_out applies to links that are external to your website.
 For example :